McMasterAI/isolate/docs/SepFormer.md

 ### Masking Network
 ![Detailed architecture](./sepformer_detailed_structure.png)

-- The masking network is fed with this encoded representation (previously denoted <math>h</math>) and estimates a mask for each of the speakers in the mixture
+- The masking network is fed with this encoded representation (previously denoted h) and estimates a mask for each of the speakers in the mixture

-- The encoded input <math>h</math> is then normalized with layer normalization and processed by a linear layer
+- The encoded input h is then normalized with layer normalization and processed by a linear layer

 - A chunking operation is performed, splitting the input at fixed time intervals and putting them in parallel
 ![Chunking](./sepformer_chunking.png)